AnyStatus/Plugins/README.md

 To learn more about developing plugins for AnyStatus, please refer to the [API Documentation](https://www.anystat.us/docs/api).

-For a list of widgets and plugins, please [visit our website](https://www.anystat.us/docs/plugins).
+For a list of widgets and plugins please [visit our website](https://www.anystat.us/docs/plugins).

+## Documentation

+You can read the latest documentation at https://anystat.us/docs

+## Install

+You can download AnyStatus latest version from https://anystat.us/downloads

 ## Contribute